 Chronically Capable is committed to building meaningful opportunities to help our community members take their career to the next level.
 Whether that's connecting you with the right employers, helping you prepare for your job search, or providing you with access to vetted professional development resources, we are here to support you, always.

 That's why we are thrilled to announce a new partnership with Flatiron School to provide opportunities for chronically ill and disabled professionals to build a career in tech.

 Click here to learn more and read about our incredible partnership - and stay tuned for more from us in the next few weeks!

-Whether you want to just dabble in coding or are considering starting your journey toward a career in software engineering, Flatiron School's workshops that help you learn to code for free are the perfect place to start.
+Whether you want to just dabble in coding or are considering starting your journey toward a career in software engineering, Flatiron School offers free intro lessons so you can test drive the curriculum before signing up for a paid bootcamp.

 Please note that these are just intro lessons.
 To apply for enrollment in one of Flatiron School’s career-changing bootcamps, click here.

 NDEAM celebrates both the past and present contributions of workers with disabilities in America.
 Importantly, NDEAM serves as a mechanism through which supportive and inclusive employment practices and policies for all workers, especially those who have a disability(s) can be showcased, advocated for, and encouraged.

 Growing up with an invisible disability has taught me that there are some people who are ignorant, unaware they are exhibiting audist behaviors.
 It’s because the hearing person has never met a deaf person before and will try to walk away because they don’t know how to interact with them.
 People who don’t feel comfortable have a tendency to get away from something so they don’t have to deal with it.
 That can be frustrating for deaf people.